-Submission of the online admissions application and the non-refundable application fee of \$25.00 (USD).
+Submission of the online admissions application.
 The application for admission must have complete and accurate responses to every item.
 Applications for freshman and transfer admission are available online on the Enrollment webpage at www.uvi.edu.
-Completion of an online admissions application includes the option of paying the application fee by credit or debit card.

 Official records of courses and grades from all secondary schools and universities attended.

 Certified non-English transcripts or grade reports should be accompanied by official (literal, not interpretive) translations.